nabla-containers/nabla-containers.github.io/index.md

 ### Repository overview

-More information appears in each of the individual repositories related to nabla containers:
+More information appears in each of the individual repositories related to nabla containers.
+In addition, this
+[article]({% post_url 2018-06-28-nabla-setup %}) steps you through the
+process of running you first nabla container:

 - [runnc](https://github.com/nabla-containers/runnc): is the
   OCI-interfacing container runtime for nabla containers.
 Start here